 Is your website up to the task?

 1. Website makes you cringe

 Does this describe your website?
 Is this how you feel about it?
-Maybe you don’t even need to read the rest of this list – you already know the truth.

-2. Doesn’t capture attention quickly enough
+2. Doesn’t capture attention in 3 seconds

 3. Doesn’t show up on page one of Google